annadcunningham/rational-design/README.md

     - TODO: Show this summary on the first page of the report
     - TODO: Show it on each individual peptide page
     - TODO: Also calculate and show secondary structure?
+    - TODO: Show a .pdb structure if available?
 5. The report includes:
     - Summary Page
         - Table of peptides